bucklebunnie333/OpenEyes-Install-Scripts/README.md

 	Attempting to generate the key.
 This requires your email used with the GIT repository to identify yourself.
 	Enter your email used to generate the key:

-After entering the email to be used, a passphrase will be prompted for - hit <ENTER> to enter a blank passphrase.
-Now copy the contents of ~/.ssh/id_rsa.pub to the github account used to access OpenEyes.
-How to do this is not documented here.
+After entering the email to be used, a passphrase will be prompted for - press `<ENTER>` to enter a blank passphrase.
+Now copy the contents of `~/.ssh/id_rsa.pub` to the github account used to access OpenEyes.
+How to do this is not documented here and can be found on the github pages.

 Install Main Packages and OpenEyes
 ==================================